 Business license fees are paid via the DOL Master Business License system as well.
 Separate fees may apply for home occupation and nightclub licenses (see links below).

 Additional information on starting a business, obtaining a business license, home occupations, etc. is available on the City's Business Licensing web page.
-You may also contact the City's Accounting Specialist with general questions.

 Information and forms for Home Occupation and Nightclub licenses is also available on our Business Licensing page.